 In case you travel from Syria there is a border crossing in Jaber that is 870 kilometers away from Amman.
 From Iraq there is the remote Al Karamah border crossing.
 With Saudi Arabia there are also three remote border crossings.

-Places to visit while backpacking Jordan
+Places to visit in Jordan

 Amman is Jordan’s vibrant capital.
 Most people focus on the south of Jordan and never make it north to Amman.
 I agree that if you visit Petra or Wadi Rum first, Amman might be a bit underwhelming and nothing more than a chaotic city.
 However, Amman really has its charms and it is a very nice introduction into the country.

 My recommendation is to start your backpacking Jordan trip in Amman.
-The capital is an excellent base from where you can explore some of the best preserved Roman Ruins in the Middle East.
+The capital is an excellent base from where you can explore Jerash, some of the best preserved Roman Ruins in the Middle East.
 In addition, there are a number of exciting day trips that also include lush pine forests, olive groves, ancient crusader castles and caves.

 Amman itself has some nice attractions as well.
 There is an ancient Roman amphitheatre and citadel right in the centre of the city.
 The interesting museums will give you some background information on what you get to see in Jordan and the lively bazaar is a perfect place to stock up on fruits, spices or nuts.